The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 MRC response:

-The MRC is not aware of any domestic abstraction for drinking water either on the Tamala Park site or in the residential development immediately north of the Tamala Park site.
+MRC is not aware of any domestic abstraction for drinking water either on the Tamala Park site or in the residential development immediately north of the Tamala Park site.

-The MRC has had ongoing discussion with the Water Corporation over the past number of years regarding the potential impacts on their Q40 abstraction bore to the northeast of the Tamala Park site, and they have been provided with the MRC’s testing data and have been provided a copy of the MAR.
+MRC has had ongoing discussion with the Water Corporation over the past number of years regarding the potential impacts on their Q40 abstraction bore to the northeast of the Tamala Park site, and they have been provided with MRC’s testing data and have been provided a copy of the MAR.
 Water Corporation has undertaken regular testing of Q40 and to date, has not detected PFAS compounds or hydrocarbons (BTEX, TPH).
 Recent testing in March 2020 of Q40 indicated that all other concentrations of contaminants of concern (ammonia, arsenic, nickel), including PFAS compounds were below the drinking water guidelines.
 Water Corporation continues to monitor Q40 regularly.

 Continue to implement management controls requiring the use of PPE on-site to mitigate exposure to soil and groundwater contamination and landfill gas.